Strictly Come Dancing 2019 bosses are said to be eyeing up two popstars for this year's new cast.

 The series typically confirms its line up in August before launching in September.

-The Strictly professionals on 2019's line up were confirmed at the start of this month (May).
+The Strictly professionals on 2019's line up were confirmed earlier this year.

 As was previously announced, Pasha Kovalev is leaving Strictly after eight years.
 Pasha is the only change to the line up from last year, with no further exits.